yorickpeterse/wepoll-sys/README.md

 # wepoll-sys

-wepoll-sys provides Rust bindings to [wepoll][wepoll], generated using [bindgen][bindgen].
+wepoll-sys provides unsafe Rust bindings to [wepoll][wepoll].
 The wepoll library is included in this crate and compiled automatically, removing the need for manually installing it.

 ## Requirements